sparkflows/sparkflows-docs/docs/rest-api-curl/workflow.rst

 Creates a new Workflow.

-For creating new Workflow set analysisFlowId = 0
+For creating a new Workflow set analysisFlowId = 0

 An example request for Creating workflow: